rafamalaga86/hacker-news-alternative/README.md

 Also I have experienced the Hacker News Api not accepting requests if I tried to do to many concurrent requests.
 So the page is a little bit slow, but not much.

 It works internally with items as trees.

+To pass the unit tests, just run phpunit in the root folder.

 Thanks, any doubt, please contact me.